Powerful & Useful, Angular Countdown Timer w/ Minimal Code

 Angular Countdown Timer Typescript

-If you’re familiar with Angular this shouldn’t be foreign to you.
+If you’re familiar with TypeScript this Angular countdown timer shouldn’t be foreign to you.
 If it is though, feel free to leave a comment.
 Always happy to explain code.
 Regardless, understand the code.
 It’s not so much about the syntax but more-so about the concept.
 Building and applying conceptually makes us better developers.
 In turn, it becomes easier to learn new languages because we apply concepts.
 Then simply piece them together.

 date: any;